 - Continue to reach out to survivors through individual advocacy, emergency case management and support groups after they leave shelter, offering an environment where survivors feel welcome and are encouraged to share their stories and their wisdom with others.

 It is Friendship Home’s vision that someday the need for our services will cease to exist, that domestic violence will not be tolerated by anyone in the community, and that all homes will be places of love, support and safety.

-We envision a community that embraces any victim or child who experiences domestic violence.
+We envision a community that embraces any survivor or child who experiences domestic violence.
 As neighbors and friends, we join together in our commitment to them by taking bold action to affect change.
-We foresee a society that courageously holds batterers accountable for the crimes they commit, and allows victims of domestic violence to stay in their own homes and re-build their lives free from fear.
+We foresee a society that courageously holds batterers accountable for the crimes they commit, and allows survivors of domestic violence to stay in their own homes and re-build their lives free from fear.

 We hold onto values that support our mission.
 Through listening, empowerment, accountability, respecting relationships, commitment to safety with confidentiality, and collaboration with other community resources, we work to empower freedom from domestic violence.

 We value the hopes, dreams, fears and concerns of the survivors we serve.
 That means that our role is to listen…really listen as they explore their newly found freedom and discover the next steps on their journeys.